FreskyZ/fine/docs/container.md

   it is not available you need to bundle the files and upload to the same object storage
 - only include containerd.io, docker-ce, docker-ce-cli and docker-compose-plugin, exclude rootless extras of course, exclude buildx plugin because not enough performance to actually build images
-- TODO confirm no need to create docker group
+- the docker.socket unit definition is referencing the docker group, you need to change the unit definition or really add docker group to make dockerd run
+- need enabled ip forwarding
+  sysctl -w net.ipv4.ip_forward=1
+  sysctl -w net.ipv6.conf.all.forwarding=1
+  sysctl -w net.ipv6.conf.default.forwarding=1
 - by the way, docker-in-docker images https://hub.docker.com/_/docker include a cli image which is https://github.com/docker-library/docker/blob/master/29/cli/Dockerfile (this is auto generated dockerfile, not actual source code of this image, lazy to find that)